kumail-anis/SeleniumProject/README.md

 ## TODO TASKS!
 This project is incomplete as the following tasks must be achieved in order for suitable delivery:

-1- use single file for running the selenium program rather than using main.py and localmain.py

-2- use of proper stoppers instead of implicitly_wait
+1- use of proper stoppers instead of implicitly_wait

 ## Contributing